|Course Length:||3 Years Full-Time|

 Once registered by the Health and Care Professions Council you will be able to apply for jobs as a registered practitioner in operating theatres.
 You can then progress your career in various directions, including advanced clinical jobs, educational, research or management positions in your area of expertise.

-If you are a UK or eligible EU student joining this degree in academic years 2014/15 or 2015/16, you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority.
+If you are a UK or eligible EU student joining this degree in academic year 2015/16, you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority.

-For comprehensive information about the financial support available to eligible UK and EU students joining this programme, together with details of how to apply for funding, please view our Money Matters guide for your intended academic year of entry:
+For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2015/16, together with details of how to apply for funding, please view our Money Matters 2015/16 guide at www.edgehill.ac.uk/preregfinance2015.

 Edge Hill University offers a range of scholarships with a competitive application process for prospective pre-registration health and social care students.
 These scholarships aren’t linked to academic success and celebrate determination, talent and achievement beyond your coursework, for instance in creativity, enterprise, ICT, performance, sport or volunteering.